AndrewEllis93/Print-Tuning-Guide/V2_Gantry_Squaring/README.md

 **5)** Take off your left/right side panels.

 **6)** Unscrew and drop your lower Z joints.
-Your gantry will now be floating on just the belts.
+- Your gantry will now be floating on just the belts.
-- Make sure your printer is on a fairly level surface (doesn't have to be perfect, just don't do it on a hill), or your gantry could swing too much to one side.
+    - Make sure your printer is on a fairly level surface, otherwise your gantry could swing too much to one side. (it doesn't have to be perfect, just don't do it on a hill),

 - ![](Images/ZJoint-Lowered.png)